The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Introduction

 \subsection{Acknowledgements}

 I would like to thank my PhD advisor Ulrike Tillmann for her support throughout all stages of this project.
-I would also like to thank Oscar Randal-Williams and George Raptis for several useful conversations on the topic of this paper.
+I also thank Oscar Randal-Williams and George Raptis for several useful conversations, Thibault D\'ecoppet for comments on an earlier version, and the referee for a very detailed report that helped improving the exposition of the paper.
 I am very grateful for the support by St. John's College, Oxford through the ``Ioan and Rosemary James Scholarship'', and the EPSRC grant no.\ 1941474.
+This paper was completed while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, in spring of 2020.